 Flowering: One of the most exciting experiences of air plant parenthood is witnessing an air plant flower.
 This is a bittersweet stage in an air plants life as this is essentially the beginning of the end of an air plants life cycle.
 The flowering stage itself, from budding to full bloom, can take anywhere from a couple weeks to a several months depending on the species.
 Air plants that form large and complex flowering bracts, such as T. Xerographica, and T. Fasciculata, can take months before reaching full bloom.
 Whereas as air plants such as T. Ionantha, and T. Funckiana, species that don’t grow these bracts, can flower within a week or two from when you first notice the buds appearing.

 Tillandsia Ionantha and Tillandsia Funckiana

 Tillandsia Bulbosa, Tillandsia Fasciculata, and Tillandsia Houston

 Air plant flowers (inflorescence) range in a variety of vibrant colours such as hot pink, orange, fiery red, purple, yellow, and even white!
-The colour of the flowers depends on the species.
-Bright sunlight and more frequent watering can aid in progressing the blooms along, however, it is recommended to avoid soaking the flower bract for too long as it may rot.
+The colour of the flowers depend on the species.
+Bright sunlight and more frequent watering can aide in progressing the blooms along, however, it is recommended to avoid soaking the flower bract for too long as it may rot.

 Offsetting: Shortly after flowering, the air plant will stop growing and will begin to fade.
 Don’t worry, this won’t happen overnight.
 The life span of air plants after flowering will be unique to each plant – it can take several weeks or months.
-During this time, if the plant has been cared for well, the mother plant will produce offsets or pups.
-The number of pups produced will vary depending on the species.
+During this time, the mother plant will produce offsets or pups and the number of pups will vary depending on species.
 Fun fact: certain species offset profusely and can produce pups even before flowering!